 The intraventricular hemorrhage is typically categorized into 4 grades:

 A subependymal (grade I) bleed will eventually liquify and undergo cystic degeneration.
 80% extend into the Intraventricular region (grade II).
 15% of bleeds will also develop in the intraparenchymal hemorrhages (grade IV).
-It was though that intraprenchymal bleeds started in the germinal matrix but now it is believed that they occur from venous infarcts.
+It was thought that intraprenchymal bleeds started in the germinal matrix as grade I’s and progress, but now it is believed that they occur from venous infarcts.

 Sequlae of ICH